Updated: Jun 11

 Illusionists have come from distant Alta to study the Ley and infiltrate the courts of lords and barons.
 Their ways are foreign and false, but where is the line between reality and illusion?

-Remake the real as the Illusionist in Calbria, the first stand alone expansion to Ivion, coming to Kickstarter Q2 2019!
+Remake the real as the Illusionist in Ivion, the Herocrafting Card Game, coming to Kickstarter September 1st, 2020!